MRtrix3/mrtrix3/docs/reference/commands/connectomestats.rst

 Options related to the General Linear Model (GLM)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+-  **-ttests path** perform one or more t-tests; input matrix text file should contain one row for each hypothesis, with each row performing a dot product with the GLM beta coefficients to form a contrast of interest

+-  **-ftest path** *(multiple uses permitted)* perform an F-test; input matrix text file should contain one or more rows, with each row specifying an undirected contrast to contribute to the F-test

 -  **-variance file** define variance groups for the G-statistic; measurements for which the expected variance is equivalent should contain the same index

--  **-ftests path** perform F-tests; input text file should contain, for each F-test, a row containing ones and zeros, where ones indicate the rows of the contrast matrix to be included in the F-test.

--  **-fonly** only assess F-tests; do not perform statistical inference on entries in the contrast matrix

 -  **-column path** *(multiple uses permitted)* add a column to the design matrix corresponding to subject edge-wise values (note that the contrast matrix must include an additional column for each use of this option); the text file provided via this option should contain a file name for each subject